How to Cast On Knitting Stitches

 Also known at the long tail tubular cast on or the Italian cast on, this is a great three-row technique that will give you a stretchy edge.
 The best part about this technique is that it transitions seamlessly into 1×1 ribbing!

-Try this more advanced technique for a super stretchy start to any project.
+Try this more advanced technique for a super stretchy cast on start to any knitting project.

 The german twisted cast on is the stretchiest way to start a project!
 A few tweaks to the typical long tail cast on creates a super elastic edging, perfect for projects that need to stretch to fit comfortably.